samsquire/assembly/README.md

 How do you implement a high performance low latency concurrency and asynchronous userspace parallel server programs?
 How does async work?

 How do you implement fast parallel kernel commands such as parallel map?
 Or parallel iterate?
 Inspired by APL and array programming languages.
-And Volcano query execution.
+And Volcano query execution for things such as parallel joins?

 This is a GitHub repository of components and design notes for building a flexible tool for server parallelism that handles fast parallel IO and fast parallel compute.
-It goes down to assembly, compiler codegen design and runtime.
+It goes down into notes about assembly, custom syntax (a new language) compiler codegen design and runtime.
 I have tried to make the notes detailed so you know the design decisions and thought that went into its design and you could build the same kind of thing.

 I am building a high performance low latency async parallel runtime as a hobby.